-When it comes to sunscreen, I admit to being a little bit cranky.
+When it comes to sunscreen, I admit to being cranky.
 First there’s the way it makes me feel: sticky and grimy–and that’s before I’ve spent the day in the garden.
 Then there are all of the acronyms, numbers, and utterly unpronounceable ingredients that I’m expected to parse.

-As someone who’s already more than a little bit cautious about the products I use on my skin, I have had moments when going without sunscreen has seemed like the lesser of the evils.
-But while choosing to stay out of the hottest sun and wearing protective clothing are certainly viable sun protection options—and a good thing to do even if you do wear sunscreen–it’s important to know a thing or two about the white stuff.
+As someone who’s cautious about the products I use on my skin, I have had moments when going without sunscreen has seemed like the lesser of evils.
+Choosing to stay out of the hottest sun and wearing protective clothing are certainly viable sun protection options—and a good thing to do even with sunscreen—but it’s important to know a thing or two about the white stuff.
 And, alas, to wear it.

-According to The Skin Cancer Foundation, skin cancer is currently the number one form of cancer in the US: one in five Americans develop skin cancer over the course of a lifetime.
+According to the Skin Cancer Foundation, non-melanoma skin cancer is currently the number-one form of cancer in the US: one in five Americans develop skin cancer over the course of a lifetime.
 Whether we like it or not, sunscreen is a necessary component of our daily routine.

-1. Look for sunscreen labeled UVA/UVB Broad Spectrum.
-In 2011, the FDA passed new legislation that went into effect in December of 2012 and changed the way that companies are allowed to market their products.
-Products labeled “broad-spectrum” or “full-spectrum” are now required to protect against both UVA and UVB rays.
+The FDA requires products labeled “broad spectrum” or “full spectrum” to protect against both UVA and UVB rays.
 The Skin Cancer Foundation explains that “UVB rays are the chief culprit behind sunburn, while UVA rays, which penetrate the skin more deeply, are associated with wrinkling, leathering, sagging, and other light-induced effects of aging.”
-Now is the time to let out a communal sigh.

-5. Reapply often.
 The Skin Cancer Foundation recommends reapplying sunscreen every two hours and more frequently if you’re sweating or swimming.
-Wearing a hat (or skin-protective clothing) can help extend the time between applications.
-Thank goodness.